Ample Free Camping in Colorado’s National Forests

 If your journey leads you farther west to the Grand Junction, check out the expansive high desert views of Escalante Canyon Road on your way.
 Once in town, get away from it all in the shadows of Miracle Rock or stick a little closer to the action along 25 Road.

 In the center of the state, US 285 runs through some of the most charming small towns.
 While their population is low, they more than make up for it in nearly every other aspect, from elevation to a number of breweries and restaurants to hiking, biking, and rafting, to name a few.

 Starting in Salida, you can camp absolutely free in a canyon only a few minutes from a town where rarely does a summer moment pass when a host of tubes are floating the river running through town.

 If you’re lucky enough to get one of the mountain’s edge sites looking over Twin Lakes and up Independence Pass, South Mount Elbert‘s views are hard to beat anywhere in these United States, and the general store (which basically is town) is an experience all unto itself.

-Finally, get as high as you can in Colorado by camping along County Road 48 just outside of Leadville, Colorado, elevation 10,152 feet above sea level.
+Finally, get as high as you can in Colorado by boondocking along County Road 48 just outside of Leadville, Colorado, elevation 10,152 feet above sea level.

-Closer to Rocky Mountain National Park’s western entrance, Stillwater Pass near Grand Lake can accommodate rigs of all sizes and sets you up for an early attack on the park proper if you’re looking for a first come first serve site right in Rocky Mountain.
+Closer to Rocky Mountain National Park’s western entrance, Stillwater Pass near Grand Lake can accommodate rigs of all sizes and sets you up for an early attack on the park proper if you’re looking for a first come first serve free dispersed campsite right in Rocky Mountain National Park.

 And the best news about all of these spots?
-Even on a busy summer weekend, the options are so unlimited you’re almost guaranteed to find a place to camp, regardless of what part of the state you end up exploring.
+Even on a busy summer weekend, the boondocking options are so unlimited you’re almost guaranteed to find a place to camp, regardless of what part of Colorado you end up exploring.